YT37/Machine-DeepLearning-Projects/StockPredictor/README.md

 # StockPredictor
-This project Recommends Movies to Users based on their Features using StackedAutoEncoder.
+This project Predicts future stock prices based on their Features using LSTM.

 # Requirements
  - Python 3.6 or up